visionmedia/page.js/Readme.md

 ## Running examples

-  To run examples do the following to install dev dependencies an run the example server:
+  To run examples do the following to install dev dependencies and run the example server:

     $ npm install
     $ node examples